 Easy homemade peppermint marshmallows recipe topped with chocolate drizzle and no corn syrup are so simple to make this holiday season.
 By making them at home, you can control what ingredients are included in this delicious marshmallow recipe made without corn syrup.
 Gluten-free, paleo-friendly, no-refined sugars, no corn syrup, homemade healthy marshmallows.
 They also make the perfect homemade gift for giving this year.
 Just as you imagine white fluffy clouds of snow during the winter holiday season, this fluffy dessert recipe will conjure up many holiday memories for you.

 Peppermint chocolate is the flavor I most enjoy during the holidays.
 However, you don’t have to wreck your gut while enjoying the flavors of this festive time of year.
-These healthy homemade marshmallows without any corn syrup are perfect served on top of a warm cup of hot chocolate or hot cacao, whichever you prefer.
+These healthy homemade marshmallows without any corn syrup are perfectly served on top of a warm cup of hot chocolate or hot cacao, whichever you prefer.

 What Makes These Homemade Marshmallows With No Corn Syrup So Special Over Traditional Marshmallows?